alvarotrigo/fullPage.js/README.md

 - `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`)

+- `normalScrollElementTouchThreshold` : (default `5`) Defines the threshold for the number of hops up the html node tree Fullpage will test to see if `normalScrollElements` is a match to allow scrolling functionality on divs on a touch device.
+(For example: `normalScrollElementTouchThreshold: 3`)

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard

 - `touchSensitivity`: (default `5`) Defines a percentage of the browsers window width/height, and how far a swipe must measure for navigating to the next section / slide